Birthday: July 17, 1947 (Cancer)

 On their seventh wedding anniversary, Camilla was appointed to the Royal Victorian Order by Queen Elizabeth II.

-In November 2010, the car of King Charles and Camilla was attacked by one of the supporters of ‘2010 British student protests’ but the couple were unharmed.
+In November 2010, the car of King Charles and Camilla was attacked by one of the supporters of the ‘2010 British student protests’ but the couple was unharmed.

-Camilla was actively involved in the royal duties and accompanied King Charles on his official obligations.
-This included travelling around the world, helping Hurricane Katrina victims, providing relief to the London bombing victims and paying official visits to countries in the Middle East and India.
+Camilla was actively involved in royal duties and accompanied King Charles on his official obligations.
+This included traveling around the world, helping Hurricane Katrina victims, providing relief to the London bombing victims, and paying official visits to countries in the Middle East and India.

 In 2011, they paid official visits to countries around Europe to discuss investment opportunities.
-She also travelled with him to commonwealth states.
+She also traveled with him to commonwealth states.
 In 2013, she was also present at the State Opening of the Parliament.
+The following year, she, along with Charles, attended the 70th anniversary of D-Day in Normandy.
+In 2018, they attended the opening of the Commonwealth Games.

 How To Cite